-This beautiful and tasty arugula beet salad made with beets, goat cheese, and candied walnuts has a delightful balsamic vinaigrette dressing and is perfect as a side salad or as a standalone lunch salad.
-[Instant Pot and stovetop instruction included for cooking the beets.]
+This beautiful and tasty arugula goat cheese beet salad recipe made with beets, goat cheese, and candied walnuts has a delightful balsamic vinaigrette dressing and is perfect as a side salad or a standalone lunch salad.
+[Instant Pot and stovetop instructions included for cooking the beets.]

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.